 De-risking has created significant concern among international institutions and developing countries.
 The World Bank has placed de-risking at the top of its agenda by regularly convening banking leaders and regulators to come to a compromise in order to help struggling developing countries access the international financial market.
 A consensus is forming among regulators and banking leadership that a compromise is indeed needed.
 For example, loosening some AML regulations and providing governance assistance to developing countries may help big banks remain in underserved markets.

-Fortunately, it is widely agreed that more cooperation between local stakeholders, government regulators, and global banks is needed to solve a problem that can negatively impact smaller markets and much of the developing world.
+Fortunately, it is widely agreed that more cooperation between local stakeholders, government regulators, and global banks is needed to solve a problem that can negatively impact much of the developing world.